 Conclusion On Accessibility And SEO

-Clearly, if small site s and blogs are going to invest in SEO they might as well take the extra couple of steps and endeavor to check off WCAG accessibility requirements.
-Not only does it potentially expands the reach and capability of your site but search engines look to reward those who do so.
+Clearly, if small sites and blogs are going to invest in SEO, they might as well take the extra couple of steps and endeavor to check off WCAG accessibility requirements.
+Not only does it potentially expands the reach and capability of your site, but search engines look to reward those who do so.

 Related Reading on WCAG compliance and SEO

 Website Accessibility Advances at Thumbwind – Web accessibility is the inclusive practice of ensuring no barriers prevent interaction and access to Internet websites by people with disabilities.
-When sites are correctly designed, developed, and edited, generally, all users have equal access to information and functionality.
+When sites are correctly designed, developed, and edited.
+Generally, all users have equal access to information and functionality.
 Evidence of a site being accessible is adherence to the Web Content Accessibility Guidelines

-3 Accessibility Testing Tools Small Websites Should Be Using – Web Accessibility testing tools are currently the hot topic for business and eCommerce sites.
+3 Accessibility Testing Tools Small Websites Should Be Using – Web Accessibility testing tools are currently hot for business and eCommerce sites.
 If you’re selling a product or service, no matter how small, your website should be set up to accommodate potential customers who have special needs or disabilities.
 This set of users may require screen readers and special navigation WCAG tools to access and browse your website to improve your WCAG 2.1 checklist.